TheOfficialMr-LOL/Minesweeper-Game/README.md

 Link to game
 https://minemania.azurewebsites.net/

+DISCLAIMER:
-DISCLAIMER: may not function correctly on Safari
+May not function correctly on Safari <br>
 The code included in this repo isn't the source code and is an incredibly old version of the actual project with missing parts.

 ---